obasekiosa/control-of-mobile-robots/README.md

 # control-of-mobile-robots
 following: Control of Mobile Robots by Georgia Institute of Technology on Coursera.

-To run any of the code with the simulator  GUI Layout Toolbox is required and should be installed
+To run any of the code with the simulator,  GUI Layout Toolbox for MATLAB is required.

 Copyright (c) 2013, Georgia Tech Research Corporation All rights reserved.